-The quick answer: I wouldn't recommend self-guided EMDR for trauma-processing (even though there are websites that offer this I would steer clear and I will outline why in this post).
-BUT there are brilliant self-guided EMDR techniques for calming and for overcoming obstacles/fears that I do recommend.
+I wouldn't recommend self-guided EMDR for trauma-processing (even though there are websites that offer this I would steer clear and I will outline why in this post).
+BUT there are brilliant self-guided EMDR techniques for calming and for overcoming obstacles/fears that I do recommend and outline below.
+There is also a condensed form of EMDR that can be carried out with a therapist, so if you want a quick outcome then check the link at the bottom of the blog.

 The fuller answer: